godotengine/godot-docs/classes/class_control.rst

 **NOTIFICATION_LAYOUT_DIRECTION_CHANGED** = ``49`` :ref:`🔗<class_Control_constant_NOTIFICATION_LAYOUT_DIRECTION_CHANGED>`

-Sent when control layout direction is changed.
+Sent when the control layout direction is changed from LTR or RTL or vice versa.
+This notification is propagated to child Control nodes as result of a change to :ref:`layout_direction<class_Control_property_layout_direction>`.

 .. rst-class:: classref-section-separator